MightyCall Mobile MightyCall Mobile AppGoogle Play

 Genesys

 Genesys, like Nice, offers AI.
-However, where Nice effectively integrated it into all of their plans, Genesys offers it on the side.
-While this makes it more expensive, it also makes it easier for folks who want a more simple plan.
+However, while Nice effectively integrated it into all its plans, Genesys offers it as an add-on.
+While this makes it more expensive, it also makes it easier for folks who want a simpler plan.

 Why we picked it

-Genesys offers the best of both worlds: simple IVR solutions for those who want straightforward help, and complex AI opportunities for those who really want to get the cutting edge.
-This makes them rather unique and worth a look, in our eyes.
+Genesys offers the best of both worlds: simple IVR solutions for those who want straightforward help and complex AI opportunities for those who want to be at the cutting edge.
+This makes them rather unique and worth a look.

 Best for